DavidDock/Battleship/TESTING.md

 ## PEP 8

 I used [CI Python Linter](https://pep8ci.herokuapp.com/) throughout development to make sure there were no problems and issues could be fixed along the way.
-I did have quite a few lines above 79 characters mainly due to long variable names but I managed to split the lines using backslashes and indentation when required.
+My code did have a number of lines above 79 characters mainly due to long variable names but I managed to split the lines using backslashes and indentation when required.

 ### Final Test Results